JandyTenedora/KafkaRewrite/README.md

-# Kafka Producer in Go
+# Kafka Rewrite in Go

-This project is a simple Kafka producer implemented in Go.
+This project is a simple Kafka Rewrite implemented in Go.
 It provides a foundational understanding of Kafka producers and how to handle basic message sending operations.
-The implementation is simplified for learning purposes and doesn't include all Kafka protocol features.
+It also implements a barebones Kafka broker to further simulate Kafka functionality

 ---

 ## Project Structure

 ```
-kafka-producer/
+kafka-rewrite/
 ├── main.go
+├── broker/
 ├── producer/
 │   ├── producer.go
 │   ├── config.go